UWPCE-PythonCert/PythonCertDevel/source/scripts/fp-functions.txt

 Likewise in Python you can define functions.
 You can name them with def or leave them unnamed with lambda.
 You can save them in lists or tuples.
 You can pass them around to other functions.
 They can become members of objects as methods when you define them inside of classes… notwithstanding the definitional caveats we’ve already discussed.

 Recognize that most of what we’re going to discuss in the rest of the material on functional programming would not be possible if functions were not first-class language constructs.
 When we’re using map, filter and reduce we’re passing functions to them.
 When we’re working with comprehensions we’ll be passing functions around.
-Closures and then especially Decorators rely on the ability to pass functions to other functions.
+Closures and Decorators rely on the ability to pass functions to other functions.
 It’s all based on the fact that Python supports functions as first class language constructs.

 [title: Composition]